v--/website/code/client/array_sorting/README.md

 ### Visualization

-Having timelines for all possible arrays on the page, we can easily run and pause the arrays features on individual sorting cards Each card corresponds to an algorithm and contains several arrays that the algorithm should sort.
+With timelines for all possible arrays on the page, we can easily run and pause the arrays features on individual sorting cards Each card corresponds to an algorithm and contains several arrays that the algorithm should sort.
 This is run-of-the-mill reactive component manipulation, which is explained in [`../../common/rendering`](../../common/rendering).